Jhamak Ghimire- Writing life with feet / turning thorns into flowers

 The pain of being a woman:

 Being a woman is a pain.
-Apart from this, the problems of the disabled or physically challenged women are still rampant in this society.
+Apart from this, the problems of disabled or physically challenged women are still rampant in this society.
 Such social oppressions are presented here under the heading ‘Ritu Dharma and Bais’ and various other contexts.

-In spite of such a debilitating physical condition, the father’s old friends, people who came to the house, and the troublesome behavior of the security personnel in the crisis have also exposed the ugly social culture and character.
+Despite such a debilitating physical condition, the father’s old friends, people who came to the house, and the troublesome behavior of the security personnel in the crisis have also exposed the ugly social culture and character.

 “I wanted to add life to literature, wanted to apply the idea of literature.”